 - Blood test: Since dogs go through the same hormonal changes whether they are pregnant or not, there is not an effective urine pregnancy test.
 However, your vet can test her blood for the presence of the hormone relaxin.
 This hormone is ONLY produced in pregnant dogs.
 This test is performed mid-gestation.

-So if your dog ends up being pregnant, we have several product ideas from Amazon we would recommend for helping your dog's whelping go smoothly.
-The nice thing about Amazon is the free shipping for eligible orders over $25 and the great product reviews from Amazon visitors.
+So if your dog ends up being pregnant, we have several product ideas from Amazon we would recommend for helping your dog’s whelping go smoothly.
 A great whelping box alternative would be the Iris Plastic 4-Panel Dog Pen (for smaller breed dogs of course).
 You can easily place an EZwhelp Washable Whelping Pad in the bottom of the area due to its size.
 If you get a larger pen, then make sure to size the whelping pad appropriately.
 The pad pictured below fits the IRIS 4-panel pen below closely.
 It also will keep the puppies contained in a smaller area.
-A Stethoscope is also a very nice addition to a breeders collection, along with an Electronic Baby Scale for monitoring puppy development (the Salter scale from Amazon is the one we'd recommend for its price and ability to accurately read even with movement.
+A Stethoscope is also a very nice addition to a breeders collection, along with an Electronic Baby Scale for monitoring puppy development (the Salter scale from Amazon is the one we’d recommend for its price and ability to accurately read even with movement.
 Also, the contoured edges will keep your puppies contained as they develop), Forceps, and a Pet-Temp Instant Ear Thermometer.
-This thermometer can take a dog's temperature within one second!
+This thermometer can take a dog’s temperature within one second!
 A dog breeder necessity!

 If you have further comments or questions about ‘The 9 Signs Your Dog Is Pregnant’, feel free to visit our Forums, Use our ‘Ask a Breeder a Question Link’ or make a Comment on this article below.